u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Future readers would never know how we got there, only what we chose to include after some intellectual arm-wrestling with our editor and reviewers.

 What detours did we take in that process of coming up with hypotheses that sometimes feels like a large-language model hallucinating?
 Which of those were dead ends?
 Why?
 How did we know not to try a certain approach?
 In what ways did we troubleshoot failures?
-And of all the authors on this paper, who actually contributed to which parts?
+And of all the authors on this paper, who actually contributed to which parts, intellectually or otherwise?

 Science isn’t done in papers.
 And their existing format, while well-intentioned, doesn’t adequately capture different types of knowledge that’s generated in the scientific process.
 To publish today is to polish, and in polishing, we erase.
 We need to preserve the uncut gems of the scientific process.